Applied Geometry and Topology (AGT) network in the UK |

 - The London Mathematical Society partially covers local travel and accommodation of participants of the AGT meetings.

-- Before 2022, the network was called Applied Algebraic Topology, originally organised in 2015 by Prof Michael Farber.
+- Before 2022, the network was called Applied Algebraic Topology, originally established in 2015 by Michael Farber.

 Organisers of the Applied Geometry and Topology network

-- Prof Michael Farber (m.farber at qmul.ac.uk), Queen Mary University of London
+- Michael Farber (m.farber at qmul.ac.uk), Queen Mary University of London

-- Prof Ginestra Bianconi (ginestra.bianconi at gmail.com), Queen Mary University of London
+- Ginestra Bianconi (ginestra.bianconi at gmail.com), Queen Mary University of London

-- Prof Jacek Brodzki (j.brodzki at soton.ac.uk), University of Southampton
+- Jacek Brodzki (j.brodzki at soton.ac.uk), University of Southampton

-- Prof Jelena Grbic (j.grbic at soton.ac.uk), University of Southampton
+- Jelena Grbic (j.grbic at soton.ac.uk), University of Southampton

-- Dr Vitaliy Kurlin (vitaliy.kurlin at gmail.com), University of Liverpool.
+- Vitaliy Kurlin (vitaliy.kurlin at gmail.com), University of Liverpool.

 Past meetings of the Applied Geometry and Topology network

-2021 : Liverpool (joint with the annual TDA meeting)
+2021 : Liverpool (online, joint with the annual TDA meeting)

-2020 : Liverpool (joint with the MACSMIN conference)
+2020 : Liverpool (online, joint with the MACSMIN conference)

 2019 : ATI London | Liverpool | Queen Mary London